jdtravelp2s/jdtravelp2s.github.io/_posts/2020-01-02-romantic-locations-valentin-marrakech.md

 ## Relaxing

-On a Valentin's Day trip you may also want to relax.
+On a valentine's Day trip you may also want to relax.
 Don't worry!
 There are many spas offering relaxing treatments for couples.
 As a plus you could go to a rooftop bar or restaurant to watch the sunset while sipping an avocado smoothie.

 Thank you for reading, I hope you enjoyed it!
 If you did and want to book your hotel stay in Marrakech, just [click here](https://thehotelsite.com/jdtravelp2s) to get good prices!
 Check out [this link](https://p2stravel.com/jdtravelp2s) and join P2S Travel to get even better discounts and make a living out of travelling!
 As a partner you'll get discounts on activities such as camel rides too!